lmartinsantos/pctk/README.md

 Related to objects:

-- Move obects under room
+- Move obects under room (missing onInit / onExit)
 - Minimal Inventory func
 - Complex actions (use X on Y, Give X to Y)
 - GetTarget function (should actor be an object?)
+- Ego Commands (for objet scripts)